 Now that you know something about a VCR, you can understand several of the controls and terms used with VCRs:

-- Flying erase head - VCRs have two types of erase heads.
+- Flying erase head: VCRs have two types of erase heads.
 The low-cost kind simply erases the entire half-inch wide tape.
 This can cause a lot of snow between different segments recorded on the tape.
-A "flying erase head" is actually mounted on the rotating drum.
+A flying erase head is mounted on the rotating drum.
 It is able to erase bands individually, allowing very clean splices between segments.

 - SP, LP and EP settings: The three speed settings on a normal VCR simply control the speed of the tape with relation to the rotating drum.
 In SP mode, the tape is moving past the head at 1.31 linear inches (33.35 mm) per second.
 In LP mode, it's 0.66 ips (16.7 mmps), and in EP mode it is 0.44 ips (11.12 mmps).
 As the tape speed decreases, the bands on the tape get closer together, reducing the quality of the image but increasing the amount of material that fits on the tape.